 Legal body chief’s position ‘no longer tenable’, MPs warn

-It follows ‘unpersuasive’ evidence from her on the CCRC’s challenges and response to public criticisms in April, the committee said.
+It follows ‘unpersuasive’ evidence from her on the CCRC’s challenges and response to public criticism in April, the committee said.

 The head of a legal body heavily criticised for its handling of the Andrew Malkinson case should not continue in the top job, a committee of MPs has said.